liviocali/Dune2x2_SlowControl/README.md

 # Slow Control scipts for the DUNE ND-LAr 2x2 demonstrator

+Collection of existing slow control software for the DUNE ND-LAr 2x2 demonstrator experiment.

 ## Configuration
 Configuration filename by default: "config.ini"\
 To use example config file:\